joshkel/qdz/dev/mechanics.md

 5 stats:

 * Str - damage, encumbrance.
 Maybe some sort of combat maneuver bonus?
+Associated with the right hand and perhaps fire.
 * Ski - attack.
 Maybe critical hits?
+Associated with the left hand and perhaps water.
 * Con - health points, fortitude save.
 Maybe health regeneration?
+Associated with the chest and perhaps earth.
 * Agi - defense, reflex save.
 Maybe speed?
+Associated with the feet and perhaps wood.
 * Mnd - qi points, will save.
 Maybe qi regeneration?
+Associated with the head and perhaps metal.

 Stat magnitudes are based loosely on D20: